Rami-Sabbagh/Rami-Sabbagh.github.io/_posts/2019-08-08-Hacking-my-router-settings.md

 > `11` Is the wifi network channel number.

+Otherwise the adapter would ignore any packets not belonging to it.

 ### 4. Start the capturing proccess, and find my dad's mobile MAC address
 I've mounted the usb stick, and created a folder named `captures`, to store the the wifi frames.